-When a woman has had a period of no intercourse for some time after (I assume) having been freely sexual two years ago, it is quite understandable to have some concerns and anxiety when anticipating "getting back on the bicycle" so to speak.
-I would confidently reassure you that under "normal" circumstances, your age is in your favor and you should have absolutely no problems becoming sexually active again.
+When a woman has had a period of no intercourse for some time after (I assume) having been freely sexual two years ago, it is quite understandable to have some concerns and anxiety when anticipating becoming sexually active again.
+I would confidently reassure you that under normal circumstances, your age is in your favor and you should have absolutely no problems becoming sexually active again.

 To prepare your body for this you may want to self pleasure and use some appropriate toy to experience penetration, not forgetting to use lubrication if you find you are not sufficiently stimulated to self lubricate.

 Please understand that intercourse should never be painful, so don't proceed with it if you don't feel aroused and ready.
 Learn to put yourself and your body first, not your partner's sex drive which might run ahead of yours.